-Table 14.
+Table 13.
 UEFI iSCSI Settings screen details

 Option Description iSCSI Initiator Name Specifies the name of the iSCSI initiator in IQN format. iSCSI Device1 Enables or disables the iSCSI device.
 When disabled, a UEFI boot option is created for the iSCSI device automatically.
-This is set to Disabled by default. iSCSI Device1 Settings Enables you to control the configuration of the iSCSI device.
+This is set to Disabled by default.